 Lancaster is a city located in Lancaster County Pennsylvania.
+Lancaster has a 2020 population of 58,839.
 It is also the county seat of Lancaster County.
-With a 2020 population of 58,981, it is the 8th largest city in Pennsylvania and the 655th largest city in the United States .
-Lancaster is currently declining at a rate of -0.24% annually and its population has decreased by -0.57% since the most recent census, which recorded a population of 59,322 in 2010.
-Lancaster reached it's highest population of 63,774 in 1950.
-Spanning over 7 miles, Lancaster has a population density of 8,161 people per square mile.
+Lancaster is currently declining at a rate of -0.24% annually and its population has decreased by -0.74% since the most recent census, which recorded a population of 59,277 in 2010.

 The average household income in Lancaster is $57,768 with a poverty rate of 23.91%.
 The median rental costs in recent years comes to $866 per month, and the median house value is $114,600.
 The median age in Lancaster is 32 years, 31.4 years for males, and 32.6 years for females.